Shyam-pi/save-the-hostage-game/Readme.md

     2-Turning is too wide.
 Soldier needs to turn in place or in a tight circle 3-Soldier is floating.
 Don't know how to fix that.
     4-Soldier walks through walls.
 Probably my mistake but don't know how to fix it.

+**Apr 22**: Ahmed Attia
+-Added user gun logic
+    -Enemy starts with 100 points of health (tracked in `Enemy.cs`), and if heath is 0 enemy dies -Heath == 0 triggers death animations
+    -Enemy heath is displayed instead of the bullet count -Fixed floading problem

+-Current Problems:
+    1-Enemy can still move after death
+    2-Sometimes there's gitter after death
+    3-Boundaries between walking and standing is not clearly defined during partrol 4-Bullets are too frequent and come out of the wrong place.
+I chose a model for AK47 which is a machine gun but the animations are for a regular rifle.
+I can fix the model or speed up the animation but I think for game play it's best of we use a regular rifle
+    5-Turning is too wide.
+Soldier needs to turn in place or in a tight circle 6-Soldier walks through walls.
+Probably my mistake but don't know how to fix it.